Start of Main Content

 What are the most common physician procedures in 2024?

-The two most common procedures in 2024 were two related codes: Routine office visits for established patients (CPT codes 99214 and 99213) accounted for 5.04% and 4.73% of all physician procedures last year.
+Routine office visits for established patients (CPT codes 99214 and 99213) accounted for 4.50% and 3.88% of all physician procedures last year.
 These codes both refer to a general visit to a physician for an established patient, with the differences between them being the duration of the visit and the level of clinical decision-making.

 The first-place code refers to visits between 30-39 minutes and involve a moderate amount of care.
 The second refers to visits that are less than 29 minutes and require minimal care.

-Following routine office visits, the second most common procedures billed by physicians in 2024 are therapeutic exercises and activities (CPT codes 97110 and 97530), accounting for 3.44% and 2.78% of total claims in 2024.
-Patients may require physical therapy for a wide range of conditions and illnesses.
+Following routine office visits, the second most common procedures billed by physicians in 2024 are therapeutic exercises and activities (CPT codes 97110 and 97530), accounting for 3.46% and 2.99% of total claims in 2025 through October.
+Patients may require physical therapy like this for a wide range of conditions and illnesses.

 Physical therapy exercises may be needed after surgery, accidents, or other clinical events to prevent loss of motion, maintain or improve muscular strength, or increase flexibility, making it a common procedure.
 Therapeutic activities involve a wider range of dynamic movements designed to replicate real-life kinetics, such as bending over or walking up stairs.